First, we need to make something clear. So clear that you don’t miss it.

-Blogging is dead.
+Old school blogging is dead.

-If you’re thinking about blogging then I should tell you that the blogging you are thinking about is dead.
+If you’re thinking about blogging then I should tell you that the blogging you are probably thinking about is dead.

 You might be asking yourself how do I know what type of blogging you’re even thinking about?